RetroAchievements/docs/docs/general/rabot.md

 # RABot, the RA Discord Robot

-RABot is the the official RetroAchievements Discord robot.
+RABot is the official RetroAchievements Discord robot.
 Therefore, to interact with him, you need to be a member of the [RA Discord server](https://discord.gg/dq2E4hE).

-RABot has many cool and useful commands and in this page you'll see some examples of how some of them can be used.
+RABot has many cool and useful commands, and in this page you'll see some examples of how some of them can be used.

 RABot is powered by [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript), [Node.js](https://nodejs.org/), [discord.js](https://discord.js.org/) and [Commando](https://discord.js.org/#/docs/commando/master/general/welcome).